homeless-vibecoder/robotics_handbook_working_directory/line_follower_draft2_garbage.md

 ### Need for memory/state - due to discrete signals, as opposed to always knowing x

+In order to improve the above solution (Attempt 1), we need some memory.
+Otherwise, we cannot really do more than what we have - only turn if line is seen by one of the sensors, otherwise continue going straight.

+To address this, we need to have a running state - collection of information (few variables) that help us make better decisions.
+For example, if we somehow estimated/memorized the distance between the line and the robot, it would be helpful since we could make more precise corrections.

 ## Attempt 2 of solving